 Tie-off/close the plastic bag and dispose of the bag into the general household waste bin (not recycling).

 After handling and disposal of waste, wash hands thoroughly.

-If you need medicines (including prescription medicines), ask a family member or friend (who is not in isolation) to deliver them to your home and to leave at your door.
+If you need medicines (including prescription medicines), ask a family member or friend to deliver them to your home and to leave at your door.